DiscoBroccoli/jiebao/essays/Diary1.md

 <img class="ui large center floated image" src="../images/Diary/traversier_new.jpg">
 </p>

 Looking back, I see my stoic self as a trauma response.
-Sigh...
-Let's talk about something else.
+You know, I think I feel pretty down how it affected my personal life.

 Remember when I mentionned Tadoussac?
 Here is a pic taken from the traversier to Tadoussac.
 I used my new camera, Minolta Maxxum STsi.
 A vintage film camera from the 80s that I found in a fleece market.
 The image are very sharp, I love it.